 - Blood sugar too high: glycogeneis.

 - Detoxification: metabolize alcohol (alcohol dehydrogenase), remove blood ammonia, inactivate various other drugs/toxins.

 - structure (gross): largest gland in body, spans both sides of the abdomen (though right side much larger).
 Ducts draining to duodenum and gall bladder.

 - storage in gall bladder

-> - Gall bladder stores excess, unused bile, and concentrates it.
-Secrets it when needed.
+- Gall bladder stores excess, unused bile, and concentrates it.
+Secretes it when needed.

-> - function: bile is an emulsifying agent (not an enzyme).
+- function: bile is an emulsifying agent (not an enzyme).
 Bile breaks down large fat droplets into smaller microscopic droplets by forming micelles.
 This increases the total surface area of the fat for lipase action.

 - Pancreas is the major source for all the digestive enzymes.